 We all want the best for your children, but we are not enough.
 You, the parents, must play a key role in the education of your children.
-Your words of encouragement, a hug when the day has been rough, your interest in your child's work, and your presence at school are vital!
+Your words of encouragement, a hug when the day has been rough, your interest in your child's work, and your presence at school at P/T conferences, assemblies, etc., and are vital!